th317erd/pacman-remake/README.md

 # pacman-remake
 Remake Pacman as part of the KingTut classes

-# i want to learn how to code becuase
+# I want to learn how to code because
-1. becuase i want to lord it over people.
+1. Because code is awesome!
-2. i enjoy anything pc related.
+2. Because I can make coool shiieeeet!
-3. becuase i can....
+3. Because why the fuck not?
-4. becuase the movie hackers lied to me.
+4. BECAUSE REASONS!